BenAirola1/COEN-79/rand_num_generator/README.md

-This program generates a pseudo-random number generator.
+This program generates a pseudo-random number.